newatoms/guides/github-guide/readme.md

+> The goal of this guide: To help you get started on using our version control tool: Github.

 <img src="../images/github-mark.png" width="100">

 # How to use GitHub

+## What is Github

 Github is a tool that we use for the creation of all our content and code.
 In the core it is comparable with how you can work on one google document with multiple people trough suggesting changes.
 Github works on the same principle but way better, cooler and safer.